GhostWriters/DockSTARTer/docs/overrides/nginxproxymanager.md

 ### Config File

 Nginx Proxy Manager requires a Configuration file named `config.json`.
-This file needs to be in the appdata folder for NPM before it is started.
+This file needs to be in the trunkdata folder for NPM before it is started.

 ```json
 {